You’re currently reading Chapter 5 of The Ultimate Guide to Adobe Illustrator for Fashion Design

 - MYTHS you believe about AI

-- UNQUALIFIED teachers who don’t show you how to easily do things in a clear way that’s easy to understand
+- UNQUALIFIED teachers who don’t show you how to do things simply, in a clear way that’s easy to understand

 We’ll get to unqualified teachers later.